Welcome to our gallery of tile shapes including interior design ideas for flooring, kitchen backsplash and bathroom showers.

 Penny Tile

 The downside to using a circle tile instead of an edged piece is that it will require more mortar.
-This can be used as an upside though, if you take in the added slip resistance and the look that will be added with more mortar.
+This can be used as an upside though if you take in the added slip resistance and the look that will be added with more mortar.
 Selecting the proper color mortar will be an extremely important part in situations such as this.
-Due to the size, these are often placed on a mesh back or other sheet, similar to mosaic pieces, to make for an easy install.
+Due to the size, these are often placed on a mesh back or other sheet, similar to mosaic pieces, to make for an easy installation.

 Octagon Tile

 The octagon tiles are a timeless classic option with eight sides.
 The pattern most often used is a color octagon with contrasting colored squares/diamonds on the corners.
 This is commonly referred to as the “octagon dot” because the octagons were usually white while the squares/diamonds were black, resembling dots.
-This can be used as bathroom floor tiles, or backsplashes for a classic look or even bringing a popular, modern flair to it.
-These tiles can be found in a range of colors, sizes, shapes and materials to fit any style.

 Hexagon Tile